LewisTowart/tech258_cloud/azure_linux/intro_to_azure/User-data-&-images.md

 * Make sure to set the correct private IP so that your app can connect with the database
 * You must have a shebang e.g #!/bin/bash at the top of your script to tell the user data what shell to use or it won't run
 * Make sure your script is 100% working as it is much harder to troubleshoot it after having it run through user data
+* User data start within the root directory

 Something I want to mention seperately is that all commands will be ran by the root user which means the sudo command isn't needed as it is automatically being used for each command.
 Having the sudo command in your script won't do anyharm but this is worth noting.
 The directory that the user data will start from is also / which stands for root.
-You can take this into account within your script for example I added the line cd ~/ which moves you into the home directory where you can now CD into your app folder.
+You can take this into account within your script for example I added the line /repo after the clone to clone in the root folder no matter where you are located.
+Then I used the /repo/app to move into the app folder.

 The user data option is available in the advanced tab when creating your virtual machine